Ilan-Goren/ESRS-Project/database-readme.txt

 This database is designed to manage the inventory of a restaurant or store.
 It tracks users, inventory items, suppliers, orders, transactions, and stock usage.
-The database ensures scalability, data integrity, and efficient querying by using foreign keys and indexing.
+The database ensures scalability, data integrity, and efficient querying by using foreign keys, indexing, triggers, and stored procedures.

 Tables & Their Purpose
 	1.	users – Stores user accounts with different roles (admin, manager, staff, supplier).